Ab0213ab/MyFi/README.md

 ## 💡 Application Description

 **MyFi** is a **modern, in-progress personal finance web application** designed to demonstrate enterprise-grade ASP.NET development principles.
-It’s built as a real-world showcase of software engineering skills — from authentication and data management to cloud-readiness and AI integration.
+It’s built as a real-world showcase of software engineering skills like authentication and data management, cloud-readiness, and AI integration.

 Core goals include:
 - Robust backend design using **Entity Framework Core**, **Identity**, and **SQL Server**